Website Data Protection Policy & Privacy Statement

 We use your personal data for the following purposes:

 - Delivering Skillnet Ireland training programmes via the Learning Network.

 - Monitoring the training programmes of the Learning Network.
-Skillnet Ireland is required by the DES to perform compliance reviews, evaluations of the training programmes, quality assurance and to verify attendance at training.
+Skillnet Ireland is required by the DFHRIS to perform compliance reviews, evaluations of the training programmes, quality assurance and to verify attendance at training.
 You may be contacted either by telephone or email for these purposes.

 You may be contacted by third parties, contracted by Skillnet Ireland to perform monitoring and evaluation activities for these specific purposes only.